-This website is my a collection of information about my projects and random blog posts filled with software-engineering and game-development thoughts.
+This website is my a collection of information about my projects, and blog posts filled with software engineering and game development thoughts and experiences.
 I hope you enjoy!